Higher suicide rates among Canada’s Indigenous peoples

-Suicide is an important public health problem in Canada, but nowhere is this problem as striking and extreme as it is among Aboriginal Canadians.
-Though suicide completion rates vary widely across communities and regions, rates in Aboriginal communities are almost ten times the national average.
+Suicide is an important public health problem in Canada, but nowhere is this problem as striking and extreme as it is among Indigenous Canadians.
+Though suicide completion rates vary widely across communities and regions, rates in Indigenous communities are almost ten times the national average.

 A lack of evidence-based knowledge